-The Center was established in 1994 with the help of the Earth Sciences, Social Sciences, and Life Science department.
-It is a hub of sustainability, which houses Sustainable Works, student clubs and faculty groups.
-It provides internships, work study, professional development and performs important research for the college’s environmental programs such as the Environmental Audit, Clean and Green campaign, and most recently the Greenhouse Gas Inventory.
-It provides students, faculty and staff a place to connect their actions to a broad policy initiative and creates community around environmental interest.
+The CEUS was established in 1994 with the help of the Earth Sciences, Social Sciences, and Life Science departments.
+It is home to the student greening workshops of Sustainable Works, student-run clubs, and faculty groups.
+It provides internships, work study, professional development, and performs important research for the college’s environmental programs such as the Environmental Audit, Clean and Green campaign, and most recently the Greenhouse Gas Inventory.
+It provides students, faculty, and staff a place to connect their actions toward broader policy initiatives and build a community around environmental interest.

-Native gardens- Installed in late 1990s by the SMC Botany Department.
+Native Gardens - Installed in the late 1990s by the SMC Botany Department.
 Maintained by SW volunteers.
 Includes only California natives (not only drought tolerant, but native).
 Supports local wildlife, requires little maintenance and hardly any water.
 Some plants are endangered and all plants have benefits to the local ecosystem like being feeding local bees, being fire resistant, etc. Organic design fosters an appreciation of the "wild".

-Drip irrigation and Mulch - Installed by the City of Santa Monica in 2009 as a demonstration.
+Drip Irrigation and Mulch - Installed by the City of Santa Monica in 2009 as a demonstration.
 Easy to install and maintain.
 Mulch helps retain moisture and deters weeds and invasive species.
 We apply mulch twice a year.
-Solar panels:3KW system

 - 133,650 Lbs.
 Carbon Dioxide